-Our training courses have focused heavily on the mainstreaming of climate change adaptation into development planning, and the monitoring and evaluation of adaptation effectiveness.
+Our training courses focused on adaptation to climate change, the mainstreaming of climate change adaptation into development planning, and the monitoring and evaluation of adaptation effectiveness.
 We have run regular training courses on these topics at our office in Norwich, UK since 2013, and more recently at the University of East Anglia.
-We have also delivered tailored versions of these courses for governments, the private sector, and individual development programmes.

-If you are interested in any of our courses, or in tailored training services in any area of climate change, please contact us using the form on the contact page, via the above menu.
+If you are interested in any of our courses, or in tailored training services in any area of climate change, please contact us using the form on our contact page.